sharetribe/flex-docs/src/docs/background/21-commissions-and-monetizing-your-platform/index.md

 ## Introduction

-If you have a ready model for setting the pricing on your marketplace, this article will provide you with basic information on the options Flex provides and how to take them into use.
+If you have already defined a pricing model for your marketplace, this article will provide you with basic information on the options Flex provides and how to take them into use.

 If you need more information on how to decide the pricing, our